Draft ruling shows Supreme Court overturning Roe v. Wade: report

 The Hill could not independently verify the document’s authenticity.
 But Politico, in an editor’s note, said it undertook an extensive review and is “confident of the authenticity of the draft.”

-Alito, in the draft opinion, employed language that mirrored remarks he made during a December oral argument in which he suggested he viewed Roe as “egregiously wrong.”
+Alito, in the draft opinion, employed language that mirrored remarks he made during a December oral argument in which he said he viewed Roe as “egregiously wrong.”

 The issue before the court was a Mississippi law that bans virtually all abortions after 15 weeks of pregnancy.
-Deep-red Mississippi, in court papers, explicitly asked the justices to use their case as a vehicle to end the landmark 1973 decision that first recognized a constitutional right to abortion existing in the 14th Amendment’s due process clause.
+Deep-red Mississippi, in court papers, explicitly asked the justices to use the case as a vehicle to overturn the landmark 1973 decision that first recognized a constitutional right to abortion existing in the 14th Amendment’s due process clause.